 In this course, students examine key health indicators and ways to improve the nation's health.
-The course emphasizes health promotion, risk reduction, and illness prevention targeted toward populations.
-Environmental, occupational, cultural, and socioeconomic dimensions of population health are included as well as emerging factors and issues that determine and affect health and health care.
-In addition to specifically focusing on nursing care and the nation's health, the course also includes a multidisciplinary, global health approach.
+Rooted in epidemiological concepts, the course emphasizes health promotion, risk reduction, and illness prevention targeted toward populations.
+Environmental, occupational, cultural, political, and socioeconomic dimensions of population health are included as well as emerging factors and issues that determine and affect health and health care.
+In addition to a focus on advanced nursing practice and the nation's health, the course also includes a multidisciplinary, global health approach.

-NU 721 - Science of Anatomy and Diagnostic Reasoning
+NU 721 - Clinicial Analysis of Diagnostics